RCHENLAB/HRCA_reproducibility/README.md

 2. Scripts related to the benchmark study, integration pipeline, and label transfer using scArches are available at https://github.com/theislab/HRCA-reproducibility

+## HRCA v1.0 reference model (./scArches)

+Please refer to [scArches](./scArches) for a brief tutorial on training the reference model for HRCA v1.0 and performing label transfer using the trained reference model with scArches.

+The HRCA v1.0 reference model is available for download on Zenodo at https://doi.org/10.5281/zenodo.14014720.

 ## References

 The HRCA paper: [Li et al.](https://doi.org/10.1101/2023.11.07.566105), bioRxiv 2023.